CJ-MC-Mods/Overloaded/Overview.md

 Everything in release builds that is craft-able should be safe to use.
 If anything breaks please report it on the Github issue system.
 There is a lot more coming but they will be behind a default false config setting until I believe they are stable (in crashing and changing of feature sense).

 ## ModPack Devs - NOTICE
 I currently only have vanilla mode recipes and for how powerful most of them items are I would suggest making them a bit more expensive.
-Also in the config you can disable any item's crafting recipe and add more compressed blocks if you wish (just remember the client and server must match for compressed settings).

 ## Overview
 This mod is designed to be an endgame mod that has very expensive and powerful blocks and items but are server performance friendly.